-Emeals is a meal planning service that allows me to pick the meals I want to eat, compiles a shopping list, and allows me to get delivery through Instacart (or Shipt or Amazon Fresh.
+Emeals is a meal planning service that allows me to pick the meals I want to eat, compiles a shopping list, and allows me to get delivery through Shipt, Amazon Fresh, and others.
 Of course if I wanted to go do the grocery shopping myself I can.

 Different Types Of Meal Planning

 Over the past several years I’ve been making a greater effort to stop my family from eating out or ordering take out so often.
 While it’s nice to just have someone else prepare the food and to eat it, it gets expensive fast.

 It’s also not the healthiest option and when you are trying to instill good eating habits in your kids and get healthier yourself – it’s important to cook your food at home.